19 Essential Tart and Pie Making Tools Every Home Baker Needs

 Marble Pastry Board

 When you’re making pie crust, or any kind of pastry, keeping your pastry cool is critical.
 Cold butter means flaky layers, melted butter means a mess.
-Use a marble pastry board ($70), especially one that’s been chilled, will ensure that your pie crust stays cool to form those irresistible flaky layers.
+Using a marble pastry board ($70), especially one that’s been chilled, will ensure that your pie crust stays cool to form those irresistible flaky layers.

 Basic Pie Pan